leobooth/WinAppDriver-Appium-CalculatorTest/README.md

 # WinAppDriver-Appium-CalculatorTest

-This test demonstrates how to automate a Windows desktop application.
+This test demonstrates how to automate a Windows desktop application using Appium, WinAppDriver, XPath, and OpenCV template image matching (similar to Sikuli).

 Examples show:
 * how to use WinAppDriver locators